 Some rainwater and snow melt soaks into the ground, but the rest of it flows over streets, parking lots and other impervious surfaces before hitting the storm drain system, where it ultimately flows, untreated, directly int streams and lakes.
 Therefore, sometimes that water gets polluted.
 Polluted runoff is the number one cause of water pollution in the United States.

 Pollution is anything that harms our environment.
 Sometimes the pollution is obvious, like trash floating on top of the water or paint that was dumped.
 Other pollutants are not easy to detect, like motor oil from a car or excess lawn fertilizer.
 Almost all pollutants can harm our waterways.
 Some also can harm wildlife and people using waterways.

-Pick it up!
-There are approximately 1.4 million dogs in Colorado that can produce up to 390 million pounds of waste each year.
-Scoop the poop!
+There are approximately 1.4 million dogs in Colorado.
+Did you know that equates to about 390 million pounds of waste each year?!
+Please SCOOP THE POOP.

-Follow it!
-Follow instructions on the label.
-Excess lawn fertilizers, herbicides, and pesticides on lawns and gardens can wash into waterways during the next rainstorm, causing algae blooms in streams and lakes, robbing the aquatic life of oxygen.
+This is critical.
+Excess lawn fertilizers, herbicides and pesticides on lawns and gardens can wash into waterways during a rainstorm.
+The impact of that is great.
+It can cause algae blooms in streams and lakes, robbing the aquatic life of oxygen.

 Stormwater is not treated and flows directly to streams and lakes.
 Do not throw anything down the storm drain.
 Please recycle as much as possible and properly dispose of household hazardous waste, such as paint, automotive batteries and used oil, and household chemicals.